Table of Contents:

 Low Rolling Resistance | Battery Degradation |

-Factors Affecting How Many Miles An Electric Car Can Go
+Factors Affecting How Far An Electric Car Can Go On A Charge

-Understanding these factors is essential to maximizing the distance an electric car can travel on a single charge.
-You can optimize your EV's performance and minimize range loss by managing temperature settings, driving at moderate speeds, and avoiding unnecessary weight.
+Understanding these factors is key to maximizing how far an electric car can go on a charge.
+By managing temperature settings, driving efficiently, and reducing unnecessary weight, you can extend your EV’s range and optimize performance.

 Temperature: Cold weather can significantly impact how far an electric car can travel on a single charge.
 EV batteries perform less efficiently in low temperatures, leading to up to a 20% reduction in range.
 This happens because the chemical reactions within the battery slow down, and the vehicle needs additional power to heat the cabin.
 To mitigate this, preconditioning the car while it's still plugged in can help maintain efficiency when driving in cold weather.

-Heat & AC: Running the heater, seat warmers, or air conditioner—especially on high—can further reduce an electric vehicle's (EV) range.
-Since these systems draw power directly from the battery, it's advisable to use climate controls conservatively.
-When maximizing range is essential, such as on a long trip, setting the heat or air conditioning to a lower setting can help extend how far an EV can go on a charge.
+Heat & AC: Using the heater, seat warmers, or air conditioning—especially on high—draws power directly from the battery, reducing range.
+When range is a priority, setting climate controls to a lower setting can help extend how far an EV can go on a charge.

 Vehicle Speed: Driving at high speeds, particularly over 60 mph, tends to decrease an EV's driving range.
 This happens because air resistance and drag increase at higher speeds, forcing the motor to work harder and consume more energy.
 EVs generally perform most efficiently at lower, steady speeds, making it crucial to avoid aggressive driving to maximize how far an electric car can travel on a single charge.